-The ESJ Learning Circle is a regular gathering to practice and learn together in connection with social change—recognising that transformation requires integrating the body as both a site of oppression and a source of resistance and change.
-It’s not a workshop, but a participatory space in which we center the collective wisdom of a group, keeping it a shared responsibility to care for the circle.
-In the gatherings, we work around a specific topic for several sessions by sharing somatic/embodied practices from the ESJ framework and beyond, questions and resources.
-The circle moves between open and closed phases: some gatherings function as open entry points for new participants and shared exchange, while others remain closed, allowing those involved to build trust and deepen collective work.
-It’s a space for learning, experimenting, and failing—working across difference with care, playfulness, and a commitment to collective liberation and relational transformation.
+The ESJ Learning Circle is a regular gathering where we practice and learn together in the context of social change.
+We recognize that transformation requires integrating the body as a site of both oppression and resistance.
+This is a participatory space in which we center the collective wisdom of the group and share responsibility for caring for the circle.
+During the gatherings, we explore a specific topic over the course of several sessions by sharing somatic and embodied practices from the ESJ framework and beyond, as well as questions and resources.

 For whom?